Hrishi11572/Hrishi11572/README.md

 - Hrishikesh here!
 - Reiterating my favourite quote : "What I can not create, I do not understand" ~ Feynman
+- All my code is dumped here on Github 🌏

 - My Goals for 2025:
   * **Become an amazing and blazing fast algorithmic problem solver**